konrad2415/docker-registry-UI/README.md

     using IP /OR dns were modified all references to localhost by 192.168.171.97 on
         - file nginx-auth-enabled/conf/registry/config.yml
         - nginx-auth-enabled/conf/nginx/default.conf
+### Internal web app UI
+     The internal web app is hosted by a TOMCATv7 web server The views are located at /var/lib/tomcat7/webapps/ROOT/WEB-INF/grails-app/views/

 #### Push some images

     docker login localhost